 New Graduate Housing in Escondido Village

-The university is beginning a project to construct a new 2,400-bed, four-building graduate student residential complex.
+The university is undertaking a project to construct a new 2,400-bed, four-building graduate student residential complex.
 The site of the new complex runs along Campus Drive and Serra Street between Thoburn Ct. and Blackwelder Ct.
-Work is expected to begin Spring Quarter 2017 with a planned opening Autumn Quarter 2020 to 2021.
+Work began spring 2017 with a planned opening Autumn Quarter 2020 to 2021.
 For more information on the new graduate student housing in Escondido Village, click here.